The Tokyo palace that understood modern luxury is first and foremost natural light and space.

 977.94 €

-“Rooms from 45 m² with full-height picture windows onto the Imperial Palace gardens, 200 metres away.”
+“Rooms from 45 m² with floor-to-ceiling windows onto the Imperial Palace gardens, 200 metres away.”

-**Palace Hotel Tokyo** occupies a rare spot, facing the moats and black pines of the Imperial Palace, in the Marunouchi district where corporate HQs and ministries cluster.
-We slept in a 48 m² room (the entry-level category), blond wood floor, white marble bathroom, deep bathtub facing centenary trees.
+Palace Hotel Tokyo occupies a rare spot, facing the moats and black pines of the Imperial Palace, in the Marunouchi district where corporate headquarters and ministries cluster.
+We slept in a 48 m² room (the entry-level category), blond wood floors, white marble bathroom, deep bathtub facing century-old trees.
 The 20-metre indoor pool bathes in zenithal light, the Evian spa offers Japanese and Western treatments across 1 000 m².
-Six restaurants including a three-Michelin-star (Esterre, French cuisine), a teppanyaki, a sushi counter.
+Six restaurants including one three-Michelin-starred (Esterre, French cuisine), a teppanyaki, a sushi counter.
 Service remains discreet, efficient, never obsequious, in that Tokyoite sobriety that does one good.
-From **978 €** the night, which remains coherent for this level in Tokyo ✨
+From 978 € a night, which remains coherent for this level in Tokyo ✨

-- 200 metres from the Imperial Palace gardens, direct view of the moats and centenary pines
+- 200 metres from the Imperial Palace gardens, direct view of the moats and century-old pines

-- Rooms from 45 m², the most spacious among Tokyo's central palaces
+- Rooms from 45 m², the most spacious in Tokyo's central palaces

 - Esterre restaurant: three Michelin stars, French cuisine by chef Katsumi Soga

-- 1 000 m² Evian spa with 20-metre pool under glass roof and Japanese treatments
+- Evian spa of 1 000 m² with 20-metre pool under glass roof and Japanese treatments

-- Six restaurants including teppanyaki, omakase sushi and saké bar with 60 references
+- Six restaurants including teppanyaki, sushis omakase and saké bar with 60 references

 1 pool